miljyface/pocaflow/README.md

 This project is **experimental**.
 Issues, PRs, and ideas welcome.
 If you find a bug and fix it faster than me, **congrats** — send a PR.

-***

-### Thread summary:

-- You debugged cuBLAS-LT matmul for hours, fighting memory layout, descriptor dimension, and stride bugs.
-- The solution: always use Fortran-order input for GPU, set descriptors to (rows, cols, ld=rows), never swap arguments or use batch dims unless designed for it.
-- After this, matmul is fast, stable, and matches NumPy.
-If not, yell at me!

-Ready to go.
-Just import, build, and run.
-If you see max error > 1e-4, you missed something trivial.

-**Enjoy your new fast, low-level matrix playground!**